 Volunteer registration is online, and you can sign up today.
 Be a part of this amateur radio community event.
-Please be sure to use PSC2020 as your registration code.
 This will assign you to the Public Services Communications team.

 Race day usually begins at about 0600 with an on-site check-in and most operators should be released by 1400.
 It is a very rewarding experience, to see and assist runners from all over the world.

 There is a pre-brief meeting held about 2 weeks before the event where T-Shirts, credential packets (for those in the downtown area), frequency cards, and other necessary information are dispersed.

 Most radio operators will need a good mobile or base unit with an external antenna.
 An HT with an external antenna and spare battery packs or external power supply may also work.
 Stay flexible and able to adapt to course changes and changes in the weather (hot, cold, rain, hail, wind, etc.) Follow the Marathon Communications Plan created by the Public Safety Communications chair.

 This is the main fundraiser that supports the Oklahoma National Memorial and Museum.
 It usually about 1 million dollars each year.
 There are about 25,000 entrants each year.